radifan9/h8-48/README.md

-#Python for Data Science by Hacktiv8
+# Introduction to Python for Data Science